Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/incident_handler_journal.md

 ## Entry #7

-This hands-on lab gave me first hand experience configuring and using `Suricata`, and Intrusion Detection System `IDS`, throught commands using a `Linux Bash Shell`.
+This scenario gave me first hand experience configuring and using `Suricata`, an Intrusion Detection System (`IDS`), through `Linux Bash Shell` commands.
+The exercise focused on understanding Suricata's rule structure, running the tool with custom rules, and analyzing different types of log outputs.

-This is my documentation of the lab:
+This is my documentation of the hands-on lab:

 "